TCL C7L Review

 7.5/10

-After conducting a professional calibration, we were able to greatly improve the situation in the factory Filmmaker Mode.
-Following our adjustments, the errors in the ColorChecker test and across the entire wide colour gamut dropped below the threshold of human perception – that is, below a value of 3, which is indeed a very good result.
-The TCL C7L definitely benefits from such a treatment in terms of colour fidelity, and it's hard to deny that.
-However, the management of brightness in HDR content after calibration appears to be a bit worse.
-As I described earlier – even though we set this model up properly, when we turn on real film scenes on the television, it can manage its brightness in quite a peculiar way.
-It often brightens certain elements on the screen in a manner inconsistent with the creator's intent, which is visibly apparent on the EOTF graphs measured in specific films.
-Despite this flaw – or rather, this specific characteristic of the television – one cannot take away from it: after calibration, the C7L was able to reproduce the colours flawlessly.
+After a professional calibration we managed to greatly improve performance in the out-of-the-box Filmmaker Mode.
+After our adjustments the errors in the ColorChecker test and across the wide colour gamut dropped below the threshold of human perception, that is below a value of 3, which is a very good result.
+The TCL C7L clearly benefits from such treatment in terms of colour fidelity and it's hard to argue otherwise.
+A bit worse, however, is brightness management with HDR content after calibration.
+As I described earlier, even though we set this model up correctly, when you play real film scenes on the television it can handle its brightness in a rather peculiar way.
+It often brightens certain elements on screen contrary to the filmmaker's intent, which is clearly visible on the EOTF curves measured in specific films.
+Despite this defect, or rather a specific characteristic of this television, one thing is undeniable: after calibration the C7L was able to reproduce colours accurately.

 Review TCL C7L section Colors after calibration